project-chip/matter.js/README.md

 matter.js serves various purposes and can be employed for:

 - **Developing Production-Ready Matter Devices or Bridges:**<br>Use JavaScript/TypeScript to create Matter devices or bridges for OS-based IoT products.
-The extensive typing information and documentation facilitate the easy implementation of required functionality while ensuring synchronization with the Matter specification.
+The extensive typing information and documentation facilitate the easy implementation of required functionality while ensuring synchronization with the Matter specification. **If you plan to certify a device based on matter.js please see note below.**

 - **Developing Matter Controllers:**<br>Develop Matter controllers with JavaScript/TypeScript for OS-based IoT products.
 Post-commissioning (including BLE support), controllers can access all data from devices and control them.
 The API supports development with known typings of all clusters when endpoints and device types are known during development.
 It also allows generic programmatic access to all clusters and attributes.
-Typing information of custom clusters can be added to the controller or accessed generically with generic data parsing support.
+Typing information of custom clusters can be added to the controller or accessed generically with generic data parsing support. **If you plan to build/certify a controller based on matter.js please see note below.**

 - **Rapid Prototyping for Testing and Development:**<br>Enable rapid development of device or controller prototypes for testing and development purposes.
 JavaScript's nature and the convenient matter.js API make it easy to create prototypes.
 Testing different feature combinations or endpoint structures can be done quickly using JavaScript testing frameworks.

 - **Developing Bridges Between Matter and Other Ecosystems:**<br>Implement bridges between Matter and other ecosystems using JavaScript.
-Utilize the many available JavaScript libraries to easily bridge between ecosystems.
+Utilize the many available JavaScript libraries to easily bridge between ecosystems. **If you plan to certify a bridged device based on matter.js please see note below.**

 - **Using the Matter Shell Application as a Controller:**<br>Employ the Matter Shell application as a controller to interact with Matter devices via a CLI interface.
 Ideal for manual testing and development purposes.

 Explore the versatile capabilities of matter.js and adapt it to your specific use cases!

+### Note on Certification

+If you plan to officially certify a device, bridge or controller based on matter.js please contact us via E-Mail or Discord to get the latest information of the certification status of matter.js, supported and not yet supported features and consulting on the certification process.

+matter.js successfully passed certification already.
+There are still thinks to consider and to discuss when you plan to certify.

 ## Compatibility to Matter Standard